rsantacroce/coinshift-rs/docs/merkle_vs_header_chain_explanation.md

 ### Security Model

 - **Trust Model**: Trust the BMM consensus (already trusted for sidechain)
-- **Attack Resistance**: Attacker needs to compromise 2 out of 3 BMM participants
+- **Attack Resistance**: Attacker needs to compromise N independent BMM participants (e.g., 2-3)
 - **Independence**: Each participant queries mainchain independently
 - **Auditability**: All reports are in sidechain blocks (immutable)
+- **Open Participation**: Anyone can BMM, making it harder for attackers to control consensus

 ### Comparison with Traditional Multi-Source RPC